With a steady increase in popularity of Husky dogs, it is no surprise that hundreds of dogs have bred with this loyal and energetic breed.

 Unfortunately, what often happens with the Husky Pug cross, is they inherit the high energy from the Husky and the flat faced-ness of the Pug.

-It is well established that Pugs suffer with Bracychephalic Airway Syndrome so they are prone to obstructive breathing due to the shape of their head.
+It is well established that Pugs suffer from Bracychephalic Airway Syndrome so they are prone to obstructive breathing due to the shape of their head.

 This leads to respiratory distress and can often be severe.